- OOHC - Health Pathway - A guide for caseworkers

 - OOHC Health Coordinators

 Each local health district has an OOHC Health coordinator responsible for managing and coordinating referrals across all facilities in their district.
 Contact details for OOHC Health Coordinators are found here.

 - My Health Record factsheets

 The My Health Record is the Australian Governments new Digital Health System.
 It has benefits for children and young people in OOHC as well as safety implications.
 These factsheets provide further information to caseworkers, young people, birth parents and carers.

 - Consent for medical and dental treatment of children and young people in statutory OOHC

 An overview of who has authority for providing consent for medical and dental treatments on behalf of children and young people in statutory OOHC who are being cared for by an authorised carer.

 - Medical and Dental Consent Tool

-This tool provides further details about who has the authority to give consent for a range of medical and dental treatments for child and young people who reside in a foster care arrangement for whom FACS holds all or some parental responsibility which includes medical treatment.
+This tool provides further details about who has the authority to give consent for a range of medical and dental treatments for child and young people who reside in a foster care arrangement for whom DCJ holds all or some parental responsibility which includes medical treatment.

 - Medicare number processes for children and young people entering OOHC